-- The above Permission may contain pre-conditions, which require specific matters to be approved by the Local Planning Authority before a specified stage in the development occurs.
+- 3. The above Permission may contain pre-conditions, which require specific matters to be approved by the Local Planning Authority before a specified stage in the development occurs.
 For example, "Prior to commencement of development written details of the means of enclosure will be submitted to and approved in writing by the Local Planning Authority".
-This means that a Lawful commencement of the approved development Cannot be made until the particular requirements of the pre-condition(s) have been met.
-A fee is required for an application to discharge conditions. - 4 This decision has been made in a positive way to foster the delivery of sustainable development having regard to Development Plan policies and available guidance to secure high quality appropriate development which improves the economic, social and environmental conditions of the area.
+This means that a lawful commencement of the approved development cannot be <a href="mailto:mailt - 4 This decision has been made in a positive way to foster the delivery of sustainable development having regard to Development Plan policies and available guidance to secure high quality appropriate development.
+In this application whilst there has been a need to balance conflicting considerations, the local planning authority has secured and accepted what is considered to be a development which improves the economic, social and environmental conditions of the area. - 5 The decision to grant planning permission has been taken because the development is in accordance with the development plan and would have no significant impact on the character and appearance of the area or the residential amenities of the occupants of the adjacent dwellings.
+This informative is only intended as a summary of the reason for the grant of planning permission.
+For further details on the decision please see the application report which is available from the Planning Service or the Council website.